dsccommunity/DscWorkshop/Readme.md

 [Environment]::SetEnvironmentVariable('Path',($Env:Path + ';' + 'C:\Program Files\Git\bin'),'Process')
 ```

-Should you want to work [AutomatedLab part, pull their dependencies listed here](./1.AutomatedLab.md#prerequisites).
+Should you want to work with the [AutomatedLab part, pull their dependencies listed here](./1.AutomatedLab.md#prerequisites).

-For Building DSC Artefacts, you should be all set.
+For Building DSC Artefacts and composing your configurations, you should be all set.

 ------

 ## How to code along with this Lab

-You can do the following:
+You can one, some, or all of the following:

 - Follow with the full Lab, setting up your lab VMs with AutomatedLab.
 Deploying required services (AD, SQL, TFS...), and allow you to experiment with a typical infrastructure

-- Only Play with the DSC Side locally on your machine, creating roles, Nodes, and compiling artefacts
+- Only Play with the DSC Pipeline locally on your machine, creating roles, Nodes, and compiling artefacts.

+- Browse the code and ask questions

+There will be a few slides to introduce the concepts and share our tips and tricks, loads of Q&A, and you can team up to progress faster!

+Make it your own.

 ## Next Steps